udipbohara/Gov-cuomo/README.md

 </p>

-__The left__ column of the heatmap shows the overall score for the sentence followed by individual scores for the words.
-The second tweet has the word 'f*cked' in it.
-As mentioned above, even when the words are mispelled or written incorrectly, flair recognizes it and tags it with a negative score.

 <img src="images/negative_example_sentiment.png" align="left"/>
 </img>

 <img src="images/postive_example_sentiment.png" align="left"/>
 </img>

+__The left__ column of the heatmap shows the overall score for the sentence followed by individual scores for the words.
+The second tweet has the word 'f*cked' in it.
+As mentioned above, even when the words are mispelled or written incorrectly, flair recognizes it and tags it with a negative score.

 Part 3: Analysis
 ---------------------

-The code done for that can be found in analysis.ipynb.
 With the rise in the covid cases, the number of tweets increased almost symmetrically as shown by the graph below.
 Important to note that the data date range  is __02/01/2020 to 05/27/2020__
 <img src="images/total_first.png"></img>